WAVA (AM)

-WAVA is a religious talk radio formatted broadcast radio station licensed to Arlington, Virginia, serving the metro areas of Washington, D.C., and Baltimore, Maryland.
+WAVA is a Christian talk radio formatted broadcast radio station licensed to Arlington, Virginia, serving the metro areas of Washington metropolitan area.
 WAVA is owned and operated by Salem Media Group.
-In its early history, the station sported pop, country and news/talk formats.
-As WARL, it was the first station to brand itself as playing "country western music".

 WAVA is a daytime-only station because 780 AM is a clear-channel frequency, on which WBBM in Chicago is the dominant Class A station.
+It broadcasts around the clock on FM translator W244EB, on 96.7 FM and licensed to Burke.